jeremygustine/logging-demos/presentation.md

             - This is hard to debug
         - Infinite loop
             - Don't go over the gotcha yet...
-            - Show the build.gradle for the project
+            - Show the build.gradle for the project (slf4j-log4j-bridge-and-binding)
             - Now that we've explained bridges and bindings, can anybody tell me what will happen and how?
+            - Finally - run it!
-        - Libraries can cause you pain
+        - Libraries can cause you pain (slf4j-simple-and-hadoop-client-library)
             - This is really a more specific example of the first gotcha
             - Make sure the custom binding is commented out
             - Show the build.gradle.
 I have three dependencies, and I intend to use slf4j-simple.
 Nothing out of the ordinary, right?